Code-Institute-Submissions/ksagep-Forth-milestone-project-MaquetteBlog_JanResub/README.md

 - Code Institute Mentor meetings and support
 - Code Institute tutor support
 - Am I Responsive for a responsive image in README
-- I took pictures about my maquettes and used these for posts
+- I took pictures about my maquettes and used these for posts and I created descriptions and comments for its
 - I took the placeholder picture from timeouttoys.co.za webpage

 ## Defenders of the blog site